bitFez/PythonBeginnersWorkbook/manuscript/12_Comparative Operators 2.md

 # Comparative Operators 2 - If Statements
 Your task now is to combine a comparative operator with an input.
 Computers often use if statements to determine what decision to make.
-We touched on this earlier with Mahmut who lost a life when he touched alcohol.
+We touched on this earlier with Mahmut who lost a life when he touched a coin.

 <a href="https://github.com/yanglr">
 <img style="position: absolute; top: 76px; right: 0; border: 0" alt="Fork me on GitHub"